csdongxian/ANP_backdoor/README.md

 ## Citing this work

-If you use our code, please consider cite the following: Dongxian Wu and Yisen Wang.
-Adversarial Neuron Pruning Purifies Backdoored Deep Models.
-In NeurIPS, 2021.
+If you use our code, please consider cite our work

 ```bibtex
 @inproceedings{wu2021adversarial,